About Noel Rojo

 Noel Rojo (Chihuahua Mexico, 1987 /Dual citizen Mexican-USA)

-With a rich background traveling extensively through Southeast Asia, India, Latin America, and Africa, Noel currently resides in Oaxaca, Mexico.
-He is a co-founder of the global multimedia project Women Who Stay, highlighting the often-overlooked experiences of women affected by migration.
-His work has been showcased in international publications like Deutsche Welle, Thomson Reuters Foundation/Context, The New Humanitarian, Unbiased the News and Mongabay, as well as in national media outlets in Slovakia, Czechia, and the U.S.
+Noel is the co-founder of Women Who Stay, a global multimedia project that highlights the resilience of women whose lives are shaped by migration.
+His work has been featured in international publications such as Deutsche Welle, Thomson Reuters Foundation/Context, The New Humanitarian, Unbiased the News, and Mongabay, as well as in media outlets across Slovakia, Czechia, and the United States.

-Noel has exhibited his photography in solo shows across Central Europe and in collaborative exhibitions in the United States and Mexico.
-He has also shared his expertise through speaking engagements at universities and festivals.
-A former journalist fellow at the University of Southern California's Spiritual Exemplars Project, Noel currently serves as a journalist fellow at Brandeis University.
-In his spare time, he undertakes personal projects that delve into inner processes, showcasing his versatility and commitment to capturing the essence of human experiences.
+His photography has been exhibited in solo shows throughout Central Europe and in collaborative exhibitions in Mexico and the United States.
+As a speaker, he has shared his insights at universities and festivals.
+A former fellow at the University of Southern California's Spiritual Exemplars Project, he is currently a journalism fellow at Brandeis University.

 Awards and Grants